BriggsOkiotor/My-Data-Analysis-portfolio/README.md

 INSTITUTE OF CHARTERED ACCOUNTANTS OF NIGERIA (ICAN)

-### REAL TIME DATA ANALYTIC REPORTING & MOTIVATION.
+### REAL TIME DATA ANALYTIC REPORTING & MOTIVATION

 Created a real time analysis dashboard for contact center agent engagement.
 Updating the management and agent on their individual performance in real time.
 Individual call disposition, number of calls and promise to pay (PTP) from customers every three hours and consolidation of daily, weekly, monthly, quarterly and yearly report analysis using MS Excel, Power query,  power pivot and M Language / VBA Macro.
 With Data source from CRM loan disposition dataset and SharePoint.